 Q: What types of brushes do you use?

 A: Rosemary and Co. and I have organized a starter set of brushes for my students.
-I use the Rosemary brushes in the student set plus more.
+I use the Rosemary brushes in the student set as well as Princeton Ashley 5200F series bristle brushes.
 Usually starting with bristles and finishing with sable.

 Q: Do you have an instructional video?